 - Need for good-quality bedding.
 No matter how expertly you handle and maintain your deep-litter bedding system, if you start with poor-quality materials, you will end up with poor-quality results.
 Dusty or moldy bedding is not acceptable here.

 - Potential for anaerobic decomposition.
 Deep-litter bedding works best in well-ventilated buildings that are good at keeping water out.
 If the litter gets waterlogged, or if it does not receive enough air circulation, it will begin to decompose anaerobically.
 Not only does this cause a smelly mess, the ammonia released into the air can cause serious eye and respiratory problems in livestock.

 - Labor requirements.
 Maintaining deep-litter bedding requires regular inputs of fresh bedding to keep your animals’ living quarters clean, dry, and odor-free.
 Also, caked bedding needs to be broken up with a fork to reintroduce air.
 And, finally, digging out the whole building at the end of the year can be backbreaking work!

 Letting animals enjoy fresh pasture is always preferable, but for those times when housing is a must, deep-litter bedding has much to offer.
 Basically, by using the science behind composting, deep-litter bedding promotes a healthy environment and prevents manure from damaging the surrounding area.

 However, deep-litter bedding does require regular monitoring.
-Odor is not acceptable—if you smell ammonia, your system has devolved into anaerobic decomposition.
+Odor is not acceptable—if you smell ammonia, the bedding is decomposing anaerobically.
 Your animals will suffer for it, so be sure to keep this from happening at any point in time.
 Be proactive in adding fresh, dry bedding of good quality, and fluff it any time it shows an inclination to pack down or cake up.

 Once your animals are finished with the bedding, enjoy its benefits in your compost pile, garden, or field!